Clinical trials analyses: ctrdata, a tool for leveraging register data

 Data models

-To explore the structure, field names and values of a single trial from one of the registers, use function ctrShowOneTrial() in package ctrdata and this post, which provides and interactive widget such as below.
-To find any fields of interest in all trials in the database collection, use dbFindFields().
+To explore the data structure, field names and field values of a single trial from one of the registers, use function ctrShowOneTrial() in package ctrdata or see this post, which provides an interactive widget such as below.
+To find all fields or specific fields of interest in all trials in the database collection, use dbFindFields().

 ctrdata function ctrShowOneTrial